maxer137/arrow-neural-network/README.md

 feel free to make changes and improve on the project

-link to demo site: http://maxcraft.vanling.net/arrow/
+link to demo page: http://maxer137.com/projects/arrow-net/